-Ryan Adams currently serves as Deputy Governmental Relations Director and Training Coordinator for the Alabama State Personnel Department.
-In this capacity Adams is responsible for shepherding legislation through both chambers of the Alabama Legislature to benefit the 30,000+ state employees of Alabama.
+Ryan Adams currently serves as Director for State Government Relations for Bob Riley and Associates, a government affairs firm with offices is Montgomery, AL, Birmingham, AL and Washington DC, founded by former Alabama Governor Bob Riley.
+Prior to joining BR&A Adams served as the Governmental Relations Director for the Alabama State Personnel Department.
+In this capacity Adams was responsible for shepherding legislation through both chambers of the Alabama Legislature to benefit the 30,000+ state employees of Alabama.

 Formerly, Adams served as Executive Director of Alabama 2014 PAC.
-This political action committee chaired by former Gov. Bob Riley with the sole purpose of protecting the Republican supermajority in the Alabama Legislature.
-Throughout the 2014 election cycle Adams and his team successfully fended off Democratic infiltrators in the Republican Primary as well as a $20 million campaign by the Alabama Education Association to oust the Republican leadership in the State Capital.
+This political action committee chaired by Gov. Riley with the sole purpose of protecting the Republican supermajority in the Alabama Legislature.
+Throughout the 2014 election cycle Adams and his team successfully fended off Democratic infiltrators in the Republican Primary as well as a $20 million campaign by the Alabama Education Association to oust the Republican leadership in the state legislature.
 November 2014 saw the dawn of a new era in Alabama, with a new record of Republicans serving in the legislature and no incumbent Republican members losing their seat.
-The super majority was not only protected, it had expanded.
+The super majority was not only protected, it was expanded.

 Previously, Adams was a Grassroots Training coordinator with the Leadership Institute in Arlington, VA.
 During his time at LI, he traveled the country and trained thousands of conservatives in the art of grassroots campaigning.